 The purpose of the Consortium is to promote health and education by:

-b) improving healthcare by promoting and providing support to post-graduate residency and fellowship training programs for nurse practitioners and physician assistants;
+b) improving healthcare by promoting and providing support to post-graduate residency and fellowship training programs for nurse practitioners and physician associates;

 Creating a healthcare workforce that meets the needs of our patients and our society